What the TOS says

 Browser-rate scraping tooling.

-Lead4Linked operates at human rates.
-Lower account safety risk vs cloud-only tools.
+Leadsforlinked operates through your own logged-in account at human rates.
+Lower account-safety risk than cloud-only tools.

 Start free